Sky+, DNLA, UPnP, the iPad app and the IP control protocol

 3. I’ve seen some people say Sky do latency detection to try and prevent people using VPNs, so I guess this could be that?
 Whats your ping time to the sky box when on the VPN?

-4. Thomas Luxton avatar
+4. Thomas Luxton Avatar

 Thomas Luxton